Discovering Complementary Colors (with Free Color Wheel Printable)

 Complementary Colors Watercolor Color Wheel

-We’re diving into all the fun facts on the color wheel, exploring what makes opposite colors, and unlocking the secrets of the complementary color wheel too.
-We've also provided you three free color wheel printables to reference throughout your artistic experimentations.
+So what are complementary colors?
+We’ll dive into that as well as everything you need to know about the color wheel, exploring what makes opposite colors, and unlocking the secrets of the complementary color wheel.
+We've also provided three free color wheel printables to reference throughout your artistic experimentations so you always know how to pick colors that go together.
 Color is an integral part of art, and using colors that go well together is SO important.
 Knowing what colors work well together can even be handy for picking out clothes!
 Grab your paintbrushes and get experimenting.

 Free Printable Color Wheel to Download

-First things first!
-Download your free printable color wheel to make it easier to follow along as we get into the theory.
-Not to mention, you can keep it to reference during your coloring adventures!
+First thing’s first!
+Download your free printable color wheel to make it easier to follow along as we get into the theory behind “what are complementary colors.”
+Not to mention that you can keep this to reference during your coloring adventures!

 These printables are for personal, non-commercial use only.